Did you know that last year 20,120 people were admitted to a SA public hospital injured after a fall?

 Health care providers are encouraged to use our range of fact sheets, self-screen checklists and booklets to engage consumers in their falls prevention.
 Selected resources are available in a range of languages.
-These are all available on the consumer falls page.

 Posters have also been developed to use around the health care setting, or in displays to remind patients on the importance of falls prevention.
 Selected languages are also available.

 Telephone: (08) 8226 9599

 Click on the image below to download the relevant poster.

 General fall prevention posters